Learn the Physics of Hand-to-Hand Combat

 3) Strike repeatedly

 You cannot do these three things if you don’t willingly ground yourself in principles of physics consciously or otherwise, no matter what art you ultimately choose, if any.
-The only way to improve is to understand the forces at work by the numbers then working on increasing the values of those numbers through repetition.
+The only way to improve is to understand the forces at work by the numbers and then work on increasing the values of those numbers through repetition.

 FAQ